subfuzion/create-typescript-app/README.md

 The linting and formatting tools have been configured to  work together:

-* `.editorconfig` has settings that feed into Prettier
+* `.editorconfig` has format settings that feed into Prettier
 * `.eslintrc.json` uses Prettier for formatting

 The generated app includes a number of package scripts for development, including: